 If we take the time to understand why our customers are calling, we may find that they may stand to wait a little longer to speak to someone.
 And if we know what customers are willing to tolerate, we can set service levels that allow us to deliver exceptional customer service.
 Even if that means they have to wait on the phone for 40 seconds, or even an entire minute.

-As Joe Barkai points out, “Diagnostic Strategies research shows that once they are placed in the queue, callers do not abandon at a constant rate…As long as the service level target is longer than the abandonment threshold, callers will wait.”
+As Joe Barkai points out, “Diagnostic Strategies research shows that once they are placed in the queue, callers do not abandon calls at a constant rate…As long as the service level target is longer than the abandonment threshold, callers will wait.”
 It’s worth testing that limit to see if you can raise other important metrics like CSat or FCR.

 If you have multiple skill groups in your call center, another issue arises.
 Averaging across the groups to get a single service level can obscure problems in specific groups.
 Measuring each group separately is smarter, but that leaves you with too many numbers to interpret.
 This is actually an argument against dividing your workforce into skill groups.